mickem/nscp-docs/reference/NRPEClient.rst

     :header: "Option", "Default Value", "Description"

     :option:`help` | N/A | Show help screen (this screen)
-    :option:`help-csv` | N/A | Show help screen as a comma separated list.
+    :option:`help-pb` | N/A | Show help screen as a protocol buffer payload
     :option:`help-short` | N/A | Show help screen (short format).
-    :option:`host` | N/A | The host of the host running the server
-    :option:`port` | N/A | The port of the host running the server
-    :option:`address` | N/A | The address (host:port) of the host running the server
-    :option:`timeout` | N/A | Number of seconds before connection times out (default=10)
+    :option:`host` |  | The host of the host running the server :option:`port` |  | The port of the host running the server :option:`address` |  | The address (host:port) of the host running the server :option:`timeout` |  | Number of seconds before connection times out (default=10)
-    :option:`target` | N/A | Target to use (lookup connection info from config)
-    :option:`retry` | N/A | Number of times ti retry a failed connection attempt (default=2)
-    :option:`command` | N/A | The name of the query that the remote daemon should run :option:`arguments` | N/A | list of arguments
+    :option:`target` |  | Target to use (lookup connection info from config) :option:`retry` |  | Number of times ti retry a failed connection attempt (default=2) :option:`command` |  | The name of the query that the remote daemon should run :option:`arguments` |  | list of arguments
-    :option:`query-command` | N/A | The name of the query that the remote daemon should run :option:`query-arguments` | N/A | list of arguments
+    :option:`query-command` |  | The name of the query that the remote daemon should run :option:`query-arguments` |  | list of arguments
     :option:`no-ssl` | N/A | Do not initial an ssl handshake with the server, talk in plain-text.
-    :option:`certificate` | N/A | Length of payload (has to be same as on the server) :option:`dh` | N/A | The pre-generated DH key (if ADH is used this will be your 'key' though it is not a secret key) :option:`certificate-key` | N/A | Client certificate to use :option:`certificate-format` | N/A | Client certificate format (default is PEM) :option:`insecure` | N/A | Use insecure legacy mode
-    :option:`ca` | N/A | A file representing the Certificate authority used to validate peer certificates :option:`verify` | N/A | Which verification mode to use: none: no verification, peer: that peer has a certificate, peer-cert: that peer has a valid certificate, ...
+    :option:`certificate` |  | Length of payload (has to be same as on the server) :option:`dh` |  | The pre-generated DH key (if ADH is used this will be your 'key' though it is not a secret key) :option:`certificate-key` |  | Client certificate to use :option:`certificate-format` |  | Client certificate format (default is PEM) :option:`insecure` | N/A | Use insecure legacy mode :option:`ca` |  | A file representing the Certificate authority used to validate peer certificates :option:`verify` |  | Which verification mode to use: none: no verification, peer: that peer has a certificate, peer-cert: that peer has a valid certificate, ...
-    :option:`allowed-ciphers` | N/A | Which ciphers are allowed for legacy reasons this defaults to ADH which is not secure preferably set this to DEFAULT which is better or a an even stronger cipher
+    :option:`allowed-ciphers` |  | Which ciphers are allowed for legacy reasons this defaults to ADH which is not secure preferably set this to DEFAULT which is better or a an even stronger cipher
-    :option:`payload-length` | N/A | Length of payload (has to be same as on the server) :option:`buffer-length` | N/A | Same as payload-length (used for legacy reasons)
-    :option:`ssl` | N/A | Initial an ssl handshake with the server.
+    :option:`payload-length` |  | Length of payload (has to be same as on the server) :option:`buffer-length` |  | Same as payload-length (used for legacy reasons) :option:`ssl` | N/A | Initial an ssl handshake with the server.